 The following diagram shows an example of a cloud-native system:

 The example system has some persistent clusters and some ephemeral ones.
 Both kinds of clusters share cloud tools and resources, including storage and monitoring.
-Cloud Dataproc uses standardized machine images to define software configurations on VMs in a cluster.
+Dataproc uses standardized machine images to define software configurations on VMs in a cluster.
 You can use these predefined images as the basis for the VM configuration you need.
 The example shows most of the persistent clusters running on version 1.1, with one cluster running on version 1.2.
 You can create new clusters with customized VM instances whenever you need them.
 This lets you isolate testing and development environments from critical production data and jobs.

-Working with GCP services
+Working with Google Cloud services

-Replacing open source tools with GCP services
+Replacing open source tools with Google Cloud services

 Using regions and zones